madeline-stevens/19-Deployment/README.md

  ```
 `http GET :5000/api/gallery/1234-5678   'Authorization:Bearer myWonderfulToken'`
 ```
-* New package: aws-sdk - allows our app to interact with AWS
+* New package: aws-sdk - allows our app to interact with AWS.
-* Added a .travis.yml file
 * New package: del - creates binary representation of an image, del deletes that stuff after hte image is in allows
 * New package: multer- allows us to have a form where we can upload an image and it's going to get sent as form data not raw json cause we can't translate a raw image as raw json we have to send it as ....breaks it down. its middleware. uses binary data to upload to s3 then deletes that binary file.
 * In server.js we 'server.stop = () => {'' the server and .close() the mongoConnection.
 * Bucket name: cf-401-maddybucket
 * Signed up for billing email notifications, for the 1% off chance that someone gets ahold of my AWS key.
+* Added a .travis.yml file- I think of the .travis.yml file as the package.json for travis.
+It's how we want our builds to be executed.

 #### 9/14:
 * ADDED a .travis.yml file with the following: